Godsmith/trainfinity3/README.md

 	At least in debug mode, need to test performance after exporting as well.
 - saving the game
   - will be useful for debugging as well, since can load into a certain state
-- run in the browser

 ### Thinking about it

-- one-way rail
-- train collisions
 - signals

 ### Discarded ideas